tesshuflower/samples/helm-volsync/README.md

-Deploy volsync on managed clusters using the helm subscription.
+This shows how to deploy volsync on managed clusters  using the helm subscription.
 The Policy attached here (volsync-addon-subscription) creates the channel, subscription, placement for all volsync addons.

+The volsync addon controller implementation:
-When an addon is created or modified, all the volsync addon controller should do is to add an anntation to the ManagedCluster resource in this form : volsync=0.10.0 , where 0.10.0 is the defaul channel or the channel set by the user with the operator-subscription-channel annotation.
+- When a volsync addon is created or modified, all the volsync addon controller should add a label annotation to the ManagedCluster resource in this form : volsync=0.10.0 , where 0.10.0 is the defaul channel or the channel set by the user with the operator-subscription-channel annotation.
+- When a volsync addon is deleted, remove the  volsync label from the ManagedCluster resource

-The Policy is going to take care of the subscription and placement creation.
-The chart will be deployed on the ManagedCluster because the placement matches the cluster, based on the volsync=0.10.0  label.
+The Policy is going to create the main volsync channel and for each volsync chart version, create the subscription and placement.
+The volsync chart will be deployed on all managed clusters with a label volsync that matches the subscription placement( for example volsync=0.10.0  label.)

 Steps, followed by the policy:
-1. creates the Channel resource ( the repo where the channel points needs only an index.yaml file containing the helm descriptions - this is all that this repo requires )
+1. The Policy creates the Channel resource ( the repo where the channel points needs only an index.yaml file containing the volsync chart descriptions - this is all that this repo needs to provide )

-Sample for the index.yaml expected by the helm subscription : https://github.com/fxiang1/app-samples/blob/main/index.yaml
+Sample for the index.yaml used by the helm subscription : https://github.com/fxiang1/app-samples/blob/main/index.yaml

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1